JFchien/Book-Recommendation-System/README.md

 down the selections to a few new books based on the prediction of their preference.
 A recommendation system is an information ltering system that nds the most vital information pieces according to the user's prole.
-This will be a benecial system for both users and the service providers because while it can reduce the cost of nding an ideal item, it could also improve the quality and eciency at the server end [1].
+This will be a benecial system for both users and the service providers because while it can reduce the cost of nding an ideal item, it could also improve the quality and efficiency at the server end [1].
 In this study, we showed the result of both collaborative ltering method and content-based ltering method.
 For collaborative ltering, we compared the non-parametric memory-based model with the para- metric dimensionality reduction model in their performance.
 We hypothesized that the dimensionality re-